 Risk Description Action to avoid or mitigate risk Risk rating

 Unable to appoint an Independent Member Lack of good quality applicants Ensure specification for the role is fit for purpose and attractive and recruitment process is robust.
 DIV

+Lack of regular reviews of the Audit Committee's terms of reference Terms of reference are no longer fit for purpose Continue to review on a regular basis, at least annually.
+DIV

 Likelihood Impact:

 A Very likely I Catastrophic

 B Likely II Major

 C Unlikely III Moderate

 D Rare IV Minor